On this page, you will find some free guitar apps and music production advice. You will have access notably to:

 1. Tuning your guitar!

-Tuning your guitar is really important before you start to play as it will sound much better once tuned.
+Tuning your guitar is really important before you start playing as it will sound much better once tuned.

 2. Staying in rhythm…

 A metronome is also one of the most important guitar tools.
 If you want to record some tunes, or just wish to improve your sense of rhythm, then it’ll help you.

 A metronome is actually a regular beat (or tick) you can adjust at the tempo you wish.
 Here’s an online metronome for you, and a list of metronome software you can download for free.